 - 19 200 SEK (Ex VAT)

-- The program will be held in English if requested
+- The program will be in English.
+Only a few seats left.

 - October 1 - 2, 2019: Stockholm School of Economics, Sveavägen 65, Stockholm